Josh-Alhassan/modern-javascript/README.md

 ### Special key names & Square Brcket Property Access
 Anything we can use as a variable name, can be used as a key name.
 They are even flexible than variable.
 The vice-versa is not true.

-We can use any string as key in object
+We can use any string as key in object.

+### Property Types & Property Order
+We can use +intgers only as object keys.
+Dot notation is not used or allowed to access the value of the key +integer only bracket notation.

+In JS objects notations are ordered in the order of how we create it.
+There's an exception though, if your object keys are numbers, it will be sorted.